Inquests are necessary if the cause of a death was violent, sudden or not known. Inquests are managed by a Coroner.

 - The police.

-What can the verdict of an inquest be?
+What can the conclusion of an inquest be?

-Some verdicts which can be returned from an inquest include:
+Some of the conclusions which can be returned from an inquest include:

 - Natural Causes